Showing 2021 season

 Welcome to Boston, a treasure trove of American history.
 Your Tour Director is on hand late this afternoon to answer any questions.

 Your morning guided tour of Boston highlights the historic sites of the Freedom Trail: Boston Common, the Old State House, Faneuil Hall, and the Old North Church.
-Next, board a harbor cruise to see the Bunker Hill Monument and the Boston Tea Party ship.
 The rest of the day is free to explore on your own.

 Depart Boston and head south to the “Big Apple.”
 New York City began its extraordinary history as the Dutch settlement of New Amsterdam.
 Upon arrival, take an optional cruise of New York Harbor past the magnificent skyscrapers and historical landmarks that make this the most recognizable skyline in the world.
 The remainder of your day and evening are at leisure.
 Perhaps take in a Broadway show this evening.